Showing 43 items

 Photograph, C 1960s

 ... of Halls Gap.
-Photo is typical of those taken by the Forestry... is typical of those taken by the Forestry Commission (Vic) during ...The valley is known as Fyans Valley and the township of Halls Gap.
+Photo is typical of those taken by the Forestry... of those taken by the Forestry Commission (Vic) during the 1960s ...The valley is known as Fyans Valley and the township of Halls Gap.
 Photo is typical of those taken by the Forestry Commission (Vic) during the 1960s.Photo shows two rocky outcrops in the foreground framing a valley in the distance below.
 A partial view of a mountain range flanks the valley.
 Plains of trees and open fields, and also a lake, can be seen beyond the mountain range.
 Within the valley in the middle of the photo buildings, roads and cleared land can be seen.scenery, fyans valley -

 Halls Gap & Grampians Historical Society